Rupnagar: Education

 The Indian Institute of Technology, ROPAR.

 Schools

-Rupnagar has public as well as private schools which are affiliated to either Central Board of Secondary Education (CBSE) or Punjab School Education Board (PSEB) or Indian Certificate of Secondary Education (ICSE) and follow the 10+2 plan of education.
+Rupnagar has both public and private schools affiliated with the Central Board of Secondary Education (CBSE), Punjab School Education Board (PSEB), or the Indian Certificate of Secondary Education (ICSE).
+These schools follow the 10+2 system of education.

 Higher education

 Rupnagar houses the Indian Institute of Technology Ropar which is spread over 525 acres in the banks of Satluj, the Institute of Engineering and Technology, Bhaddal, and Government College, Ropar (affiliated to Punjabi University, Patiala).Ropar is an education hub for local villages.
 Colleges in Ropar offers great opportunities to students from nearby districts too.